ShiroePL/shiro_on_streamlit/README.md

 * Every 'persona' setting has its own table in database and can reset it with button.

 ### 3. Voice :microphone:
 *  Using Microsoft [Azure TTS], she can speak in cute voice.
+English or Polish (not so cute).
 *  If she has too long answer, with button you can skip her talking.

 ### 4. Communication with her :speech_balloon:

-* I am using open source Whisper Model from OpenAI to transcribe audio from microphone to text.
-* Of corse, it's possible to just write in input and sent it to her.
+* Just write in input and sent it to her or if you're on mobile, use device build-in TTS.

 ### 5. AI functions:
 * She uses langchain Agent to choose what Tool use.